wix-playground/stylable-components/docs/range-slider/range-slider-spec.md

 **Tooltip**

 To enable tooltip, set `displayTooltip` prop to `true`.
+Tooltip is shown on hover or focus.
 Tooltip position can be changed with `tooltipPosition` prop that accepts the following values `top`, `bottom`, `left`, `right`.
-Default position for the tooltip is `top` NOTE: this is relevant for both horizontal & vertical position.
+Default position for the tooltip is `top`.
+NOTE: this is relevant for both horizontal & vertical position.

 Tooltip is shown on: